omitobi/laravel-habitue/readme.md

 [![Monthly Downloads](https://poser.pugx.org/omitobisam/laravel-habitue/d/monthly)](https://packagist.org/packages/omitobisam/laravel-habitue)

 # Habitue
-An Http client with the power of collections for your jsonable requests
+An Http Client with the power of collections for your jsonable requests

 ## Installation